It’s a marathon, not a sprint.

 While grief is typically thought of in relation to losing a loved one, many of our survivors and family members of survivors report experiencing grief in the wake of their experience as well.
 No matter your relationship to the crash, this information may prove helpful.

 Grief can take many forms following the loss of a loved one.
 Grief reactions are natural responses to such an unexpected and unimaginable loss.
 When someone is killed suddenly and violently in a truck crash, reactions of family and friends can be intense, complicated, and long-lasting.
 You may feel angrier than you have ever felt and sadder than you thought possible.
-You may feel angrier than you have ever felt and sadder than you thought possible.
-You may feel angrier than you have ever felt and sadder than you thought possible.
 You may have frightening thoughts and feelings about the crash and the future, or you may do things that seem out of your character.
 These are all some of the common reactions that may be associated with the traumatic death of a loved one.

 During the first six months to a year after such a devastating crash, survivors and victims’ families may be vulnerable to physical illness.
 Evidence suggests that intense grief weakens the immune system.
 There is also evidence that people beset by grief become susceptible to other sorts of mishaps because they are preoccupied with their loss.
 Additionally, your immune system is working overtime, and this may cause you to feel worn out.